Man writing in class

 • Unusual personal or family circumstances

-• Financial eed
+• Financial need

-• Essay: (2,000 characters) At Sutter Health, we believe that each of us has the power to make a positive difference in the lives of our patients and co-workers, just by bringing our best to work each day.
-We call this the Power of ONE—the unique “superpower” each of us has.
-Examples include compassion, dedication to excellence, creativity or making sure others always feel respected and included.
+• Essay (2,000 characters) in response to this question: At Sutter Health, we believe each of us has the power to make a positive difference in the lives of our patients and co-workers, just by bringing our best to work every day.
+Examples of our individual “superpowers” include compassion, dedication to excellence, creativity or making sure others always feel respected and included.
+What is your superpower that helps you succeed at school, at work or in your personal life?
+Tell us about it and how you use it to make a difference at home, at school or in your community.

 Recipients are selected by Scholarship America.
 All information received is considered confidential.
 In no instance does any officer or employee of the Sacramento Region Community Foundation or Sutter Health play a part in the selection.
 The selection committee’s decisions are final and are not subject to appeal.
 The selection process will not be influenced or affected by any federal or state protected class or category of any applicant.